zikisacalesogaxa/coding_challenges/README.md

    * **findByLastFiveChars** - given a list of users with IDs, it returns the one that matches the passed in five characters
    * **camelCase** - given a string it should return it in camel case
    * **whereMyAnagramsAt** -  given two arguments, a word and a list of words, it should return all the matching anagrams
+   * **generateHashtags** -  given a string, function must return it in hashtag format or false if the string is empty or longer/equal to 140 char

 * Prerequisites